Skip to main content

 Is Instagram good for small business marketing?

 For consumer-facing businesses with visual products or services, yes.
-Around 80% of users follow at least one business account (Hootsuite, 2026), and 50% discover new brands while scrolling.
+Around 80% of users follow at least one brand on the app (Hootsuite, 2026), and 50% discover new brands while scrolling.
 Restaurants, retail, beauty, fitness, and creative services see the strongest returns.
 B2B and non-visual businesses should prioritise other channels.

 How often should a small business post on Instagram?

-Three to four feed posts per week hits the sweet spot for most small businesses.
+Three to four Instagram posts per week hits the sweet spot for most small businesses.
 Consistency matters more than volume.
-Pair feed posts with two to three Stories per week for the algorithm boost.
-Batch your content creation into one two-hour session weekly and schedule posts using Meta Business Suite to save time.
+Pair feed content with two to three Stories per week to lift your feed in the algorithm.
+Batch creation into one two-hour session weekly and schedule with Meta Business Suite.

 Should I focus on Reels or carousels?

 Both, but for different purposes.
 Reels reach 2.25 times more non-followers than static images (Buffer, 2026), making them ideal for growth.
 Carousels generate higher engagement from existing followers at 6.90% median engagement on reach.
-Use Reels to attract new people and carousels to build loyalty with the audience you already have.
+Use Reels to attract new people and carousels to build loyalty with your existing Instagram audience.

 Craig Fearn

-Craig brings strategic business advisory experience to digital marketing, having spent over a decade advising C-suite executives and boards on organizational strategy.
-As a Fellow of the Royal Society for Public Health (FRSPH) and Fellow of the Chartered Management Institute (FCMI), he applies evidence-based thinking to marketing strategyβhelping Cornwall businesses make informed decisions backed by research, not hype.
+Craig is Director of Outcome Digital Marketing.
+He brings over a decade of C-suite advisory experience, having advised senior executives and boards on organisational strategy before focusing on the marketing decisions that move the needle for smaller businesses.
+As a Fellow of the Royal Society for Public Health (FRSPH) and Fellow of the Chartered Management Institute (FCMI), he applies evidence-based thinking to marketing - helping Cornwall and UK businesses make informed decisions backed by research, not hype.